tdiprima/LogHawk/README.md

 `docs/spot-weirdness.md` — explains the most common attack patterns, what to look for, a daily 5-minute checklist, and what to do when you find something bad.

+---

+If you want mail/Slack/PagerDuty, the hook point is the `emit_alert` function in `watch-alerts.py:108`.
+Add a call there and it fires on every alert.

 <br>